 No. All applications are judged through a blind-review process.
 The first page of the application, the Signature Page, is removed before given to the judges to be read.
 Therefore, we ask that you NOT mention your name or your school name anywhere on your application after the Signature Page.
 We want every application to be judged on the merit of the proposed project.

 In supporting innovation and creativity, we encourage educators to seek out cutting-edge technology that is proven to impact student achievement.
 We recognize that if the technology is new, it might not yet be on the district’s approved list.
-We strongly encourage all applicants to have their grant ideas reviewed during our February 15 Professional Learning Day at one of the grant review sessions.
+We strongly encourage all applicants to have their grant ideas reviewed by district leadership.
+Opportunities for coaching and feedback are offered during the district's annual GISD Grow professional learning event in February.

 A work plan lists out all of the steps necessary to complete your project.
 For example, if your project is to host a student art exhibition at Wolf Ranch, your first step might be to meet with the Wolf Ranch manager to agree on a time period the student work could be on display.